tinacms/tina.io/content/blog/tina-is-in-beta.md

 I went back to the drawing board and created a new guide that takes the Next.js Starter Blog and adds Tina and Tina Cloud to it while explaining each concept as we went.
 This felt like a perfect way to show off Tina and use something many users are experienced with.

-We also went through our existing Next.js guides and made sure that the concepts we were promoting were easily translated to Tina Cloud, in case a user wanted the power of real-time editing without using the Cloud but then decided in the future to use our cloud offering.
+We also removed old guides that no longer promote Tina best practices and moved some of our other guides in to our experimental section.
+Experimental to us means that we can't guranateee that there won't be bugs or issues with the packages used.

 ## Media Manager

 Media manager was one of the most important features that we needed for Tina Cloud.
-Our Cloudinary Media manager allows you to change images, upload new images, and delete ones you no longer need without ever leaving the front end.
+Our Cloudinary Media manager allows you to change images, upload new images, and delete ones you no longer need without ever leaving the Tina editing experience.

-We introduced this in the middle of the Alpha and you can read about it in our [blog post announcing it]().
+I wrote a [blog post announcing it](/blog/manage-your-media-with-cloudinary/) and how to implement it into your application.

 ## Improving Caching

 Speed and performance have been something we have been actively working on.
 We introduced some improvements behind the scenes to improve the way we retrieve the data for your site.
+Tina was already performance first but now its even better!

 ## Creating `@tinacms/toolkit`